wfpidn/SPI/docs/chirpstif.md

 ## Download CHIRPS data

-- Navigate to `Downloads` folder in the working directory.
+- Navigate to `Downloads/GeoTIFF` folder in the working directory.
 Download using `wget` all CHIRPS monthly data in GeoTIFF format from Jan 1981 to Dec 2020 (this is lot of data +-7GB zipped files, and become 27GB after extraction, please make sure you have bandwidth and unlimited data package):

 ```bash
 export URL='https://data.chc.ucsb.edu/products/CHIRPS-2.0/global_monthly/tifs/'; curl "$URL" | grep -E 'a href=' | perl -pe 's|.*href="(.*?)".*|\1|' | { while read -r f; do wget "$URL"/"$f"; done }